This section explains the core concepts behind OpenPERouter and how it integrates with your network infrastructure.

 This allows the router to establish direct BGP sessions with the fabric and receive routing information.

-Overlay Networks (VNIs) #
+Overlay Networks (VPNs) #

-Virtual Network Identifiers #
+Virtual Networks #

 And it also supports a mixed scenario, where an L2 domain also belongs to a broader L3 domain mapped to an L3 overlay

-L3 VNI Components #
+L3 VPN Components #

 For each Layer 3 VNI, OpenPERouter automatically creates:

-) for host connectivity - BGP Session: Configured over the veth pair connecting the router to the host, to allow BGP connectivity with the host
+host-200@pe-200in case of EVPN) for host connectivity - BGP Session: Configured over the veth pair connecting the router to the host, to allow BGP connectivity with the host

 - Linux VRF: Isolates the routing space for each VNI within the router’s network namespace